easybiblabs/open-scrum/README.md

-Â# Tooling for the scrum process
+# Tooling for the scrum process